 The Southern Resident killer whales (also called orcas/Orcinus orca) are a large extended family, or clan, comprised of three pods: J, K, and L pods.
 Within each pod, families form into sub-pods centered around older females, usually grandmothers or great-grandmothers.
 Both male and female offspring remain in close association with their mothers for life.

-Each Southern Resident pod uses a characteristic dialect of calls (sounds) to communicate.
-Certain calls are common between all three pods.
+Each Southern Resident pod uses a distinctive dialect of calls (sounds) to communicate.
+Certain calls are shared between all three pods.
 The calls used by the Southern Resident community are unlike the calls used by any other community of killer whales.
-These calls can travel 10 miles or more under water.
+These calls can travel ten miles or more underwater.

-The Southern Resident Killer Whales are frequently seen, from spring through fall, in the protected inshore waters of the Salish Sea.
+From spring through fall, the Southern Resident killer whales are most often seen in the protected inshore waters of the Salish Sea.
 The Salish Sea includes the Strait of Juan de Fuca, Strait of Georgia, and Puget Sound, and all their connecting channels and adjoining waters, and the waters around and between the San Juan Islands in Washington State and the Gulf Islands in British Columbia.

 The size of all three Southern Resident pods was reduced in number from 1965-75 as a result of whale captures for marine park exhibition.
 At least 13 whales were killed during these captures, while 45 whales were delivered to marine parks around the world.
 Today, only Lolita (Tokitae) remains alive in captivity at the Miami Seaquarium.
 Annual SRKW population updates occur on July 1 and December 31 each year.